 copies of Family Letter handout to tell families about the project (see below)

-Ask students to bring in old T-shirts that nobody is wearing anymore.
-Students may also bring in ribbon and sewing supplies, as needed.
+Ask young people to bring in old T-shirts that nobody is wearing anymore.
+They may also bring in ribbon and sewing supplies, as needed.
 See handout

 Students bring T-shirts from home -- old T-shirts only!!
 They may explore other T-shirt tote designs with their families as a fun family project.

-Do not buy T-shirts for this project.
-There are cheap T-shirts for sale at thrift stores, if needed.
+Do not buy T-shirts for this project. find an organization to donate a previous year's T-shirt.
+There are cheap T-shirts at thrift stores, if needed.

 Adapt this letter for your school-to-home communication.